 Settlement of Amica Accident Claims

-Looking back at our results with Amica and talking with other accident attorneys, it is fair to state that Amica’s adjusters make fairly reasonable settlement offers.
-Most of our Amica cases were settled either before or shortly after filing a lawsuit.
+Looking back at our results with Amica auto claims and talking with other accident attorneys, it is fair to state that Amica’s adjusters make fairly reasonable settlement offers.
+Most of our Amica auto claim cases were settled either before or shortly after filing a lawsuit.
 If a suit is filed, Amica is often defended by Niles, Barton & Wilmer.
 Amica is quick to suggest mediation in these cases which can be an effective way to resolve the case.
 Amica, by reputation, is willing to listen to most mediators, and these cases tend to settle quickly (often before the expense of depositions and, more significantly, before more detailed engagement of the medical experts).

 We have dealt with local Amica adjusters in Columbia, Maryland, and adjusters in their home office in Providence, Rhode Island.